Nation Dates Signature Book

 What are proceeds from the book used for?

 The Institute is a not-for-profit organisation and money from the sale of the books goes toward covering the research and printing costs.
 There are other costs associated with the production of the book that we will not recover but these are absorbed by the Institute.
-I believe this is an important reference for New Zealanders and our priority is to make it as widely available as possible.
+The Institute believes this is an important reference for New Zealanders and our priority is to make it as widely available as possible.

 Will there be more editions?